JohnMurray/pembroke/docs/index.rst

 Pembroke
 ########

+Welcome to `Pembroke`_!

+Pembroke aims to be a composable wrapper around the `libevent`_ C library, providing low level primitives (reactors, I/O buffers, etc) as well as higher level abstractions (web-server, HTTP clients) in an intuitive, simple, and well-documented interface.

 The following docs will help you get started, cover some common use-cases, and provide higher-level documentation for building an application.
 See next section for API docs.